DanielDFY/d3d12book/README.md

 * Chapter 14 The Tessellation Stages
   * *BasicTessellation* : Submit a quad patch to the rendering pipeline, tessellate it based on the distance from the camera, and displace the generated vertices by a mathematic function that is similar to the one we have been using for “hills”.
   * *BezierPatch* : Submit a quad patch to the rendering pipeline, tessellate it and displace the generated vertices using cubic Bézier function.
+* Chapter 15 First Person Camera and Dynamic Indexing
+  * *CameraAndDynamicIndexing* : Replace former manual camera settings with a new camera class.
 * ...